Skip to main content

 Generally, it is a one time assistance.
 Clients must show they are able to sustain on their own after assistance to obtain the funding.
 We normally only assist once every 6 to 12 months.

-Our 2022 Impact
+Our 2023 Impact

-• Households served through the Crisis Engagement Program
+• Households served through Crisis Engagement Program

-• Individuals served through Choice Food Pantry
+• Pounds of Food Distributed Through Choice Food Pantry

-© 2023 Together
+© 2024 Together

 Powered by Firespring